 - Make sure all garbage is in tightly sealed containers.
 Not only are ants attracted to garbage, many other household pests as well.

-- Clean your home thoroughly of food particles or water sources, and make sure all foods are sealed inside refrigerators, freezers, or tightly sealed containers.
-Pay close attention to areas that are not usually seen, areas such as between the over and counter side, underneath the refrigerator, and under appliances that are infrequently moved.
+- Clean your home thoroughly of food particles or water sources, and ensure all foods are sealed inside refrigerators, freezers, or tightly sealed containers.
+Pay close attention to areas that are not usually seen, such as between the over and counter side, underneath the refrigerator, and under appliances that are infrequently moved.
 Ants, and other pests such as cockroaches, easily get into these areas for a tasty meal.

 Eliminate Carpenter Ants